Like us on Facebook

 Preserved body of a Tasmanian tiger.
 (Photo Credit: CHRIS LANE / Fairfax Media / Getty Images)

 After Benjamin died, his remains were sent to the Tasmanian Museum and Art Gallery, never to be seen again.
-Not knowing where they’d put the body, the gallery believed it had been thrown out.
+Not knowing where it’d put the body, the gallery believed it had been thrown out.
+According to Robert Paddle, the author of a book on the species’ extinction, “For years, many museum curators and researchers searched for its remains without success, as no thylacine material dating from 1936 had been recorded.”

-Apparently the hide, which had been properly preserved when Benjamin’s body was received, had once been sent out with a traveling exhibit.
-At the time, they didn’t know it was the last thylacine they were sharing with the public.
+Apparently, the hide, which had been properly preserved when Benjamin’s body was received, had been sent out with a traveling exhibit.
+At the time, the museum didn’t know it was the last thylacine it was sharing with the public.
+Rediscovering the remains also confirms Benjamin was actually female, despite many claims stating otherwise.

 A second chance for the Tasmanian tiger